Boris-alladassi/sorghum_high_throughput_phenotyping/README.md

 # sorghum_high_throughput_phenotyping
-Code and data for the manuscript on sorghum high-throughput phenotyping project
+Data and code for the manuscript on sorghum high-throughput phenotyping project